oelin/oelin/README.txt

   `--'   `--'

 Hey, I'm Oelin.
 I'm currently an MSc computer science undergraduate at University College London.

-I'm a fan of penetration testing, web development and coding-theoretic approaches to statistical inference and machine learning.
-I also like cats (clearly).
+I'm a fan of penetration testing, web development and synthetic media.
+I also love cats <3.